 Grief and Loss

-- The ending of a significant relationship?
+- Grief over the ending of a significant relationship?

-- Loss of employment?
+- Grief associated with the loss of employment?

 - shocked, numb, disbelieving, or confused?